PySimpleGUI/PySimpleGUI/readme.md

 Every call has optional parameters so that you can change the look and feel.
 Don't like the button color?
 It's easy to change by adding a button_color parameter to your widget.

 GUI Packages with more functionality, like QT and WxPython, require configuring and can take a ***week*** to get *reasonably familiar* with the interfaces.
+Clearly there needs to be a middle ground between forms with 1 or two input fields and a full-blown GUI.
+You'll be making your own custom forms with PySimpleGUI within minutes, even Async forms.

 With a simple GUI, it becomes practical to "associate" .py files with the python interpreter on Windows.
 Double click a py file and up pops a GUI window, a more pleasant experience than opening a dos Window and typing a command line.

-The `PySimpleGUI` solution is focused on the ***developer***.
+The `PySimpleGUI` package is focused on the ***developer***.
 How can the desired result be achieved in as little and as simple code as possible?
 This was the mantra used to create PySimpleGUI.
 How can it be done is a Python-like way?

     Features of PySimpleGUI include:
         Text